 5 steps to lead scoring

 Assuming you have enough leads in your sales pipeline to warrant scoring each one, start by choosing what, exactly, to score.
-The process of lead scoring will not only help you close more deals, but it will also help you better understand who you’re attracting and the types of leads you should be attracting more of.
+The process of lead scoring will not only help you close more deals, it will also help you better understand who you’re attracting and the types of leads you should be attracting more of.
 Ultimately, it's about knowing which sales performance metrics to prioritize.

 1. Choose the best variables to score